 When nursemaid's elbow returns several times, your provider may teach you how to correct the problem yourself.
 See your provider for help.

 If nursemaid's elbow is not treated, the child may be permanently unable to fully move the elbow.
 With treatment, there is usually no permanent damage.

 In some cases, children may have problems that limit movement of their arm.

 Call your provider if you suspect your child has a dislocated elbow or refuses to use an arm.

-Do not lift a child by one arm only such as from the wrist or hand.
+DO NOT lift a child by a single arm, such as from their wrist or hand.
 Lift from under the arms, from the upper arm, or from both arms.

-Do not swing children by the hand or forearm.
-To swing a young child in circles, provide support under the arms and hold the upper body next to yours.
+DO NOT swing children by their hands or forearms.
+To swing a young child in circles, provide support under their arms and hold their upper body next to yours.